 But what if you just want to live in an introverted world?

-Luckily, we love to find ways to make money working for yourself or working from home, so you can keep your interaction with the outside world to a bare minimum.
+Luckily, we love to find ways to make money working from home, so you can keep your interaction with the outside world to a bare minimum.

 Here are some jobs for introverts and creative ways to make money that don’t compromise your very-real need to just be left alone sometimes.

 1. Get Paid for All the Time You Hide out Online